 Sometimes, finding just one hour to get away for a therapy session is harder than you think.
 Between work, kids, errands, and the gym, life these days just doesn’t allow for more commitments.
 Scheduling can feel like fitting pieces of a puzzle together that just don’t want to fit.

-Nowadays, you don’t have to meet in person for therapy; Lapde is also available by telehealth, also known as telemedicine or distant counseling.
+Nowadays, you don’t have to meet in person for therapy; our clinicians are also available by Telehealth, also known as telemedicine or distant counseling.
 Telehealth is the use of technology similar to Skype, FaceTime, or phone to provide clinical health care.
 This allows for continued care from a distance.
 Keep in mind, this method of therapy isn’t for everyone.
 It takes a level of willingness on the client and a certain type of therapist to do this well.
-Lapde has the knowledge, technological ability, and experience to do this successfully.
+Our clinicians have the knowledge, technological ability, and experience to do this successfully.

-Lapde has been using Skype since it’s release in August 2003.
-While first using Skype to stay in touch with her global family, she has now seen its capacity to offer therapy to her clients no matter what obstacle may arise.
-After you’ve built a rapport with your therapist, you do not have to start over and tell your story to someone new just because you’ve moved or are traveling out of the area.
+We have been using Skype since its release in August 2003.
+While first using Skype to stay in touch with family globally, Lapde has now seen its capacity to offer therapy to her clients no matter what obstacle may arise.
+After you’ve built a rapport with your clinician, you do not have to start over and tell your story to someone new just because you’ve moved or are traveling out of the area.
 Therapy can continue seamlessly.